Operation Moduler: Casualties

 At the conclusion of the final phase of Operation Moduler, FAPLA casualties were estimated at 525 killed with the loss of 28 tanks, 10 BTR-60s, 85 other vehicles and 3 SA-13 anti-aircraft missile systems while the SADF was said to have lost 16 soldiers with 41 wounded.

+The Soviet military contingent attached to FAPLA suffered 3 dead and 5 wounded during Operation Moduler.
+Most of these casualties were sustained by the advisers attached to 21 Brigade, which suffered 1 dead and 4 wounded in a single South African artillery strike on September 28.

 Aftermath

 Operation Moduler achieved the objective of halting the FAPLA advance against UNITA at Mavinga and inflicted heavy losses on FAPLA.
 After the FAPLA offensive had been stopped, the South African/UNITA force went on the offensive but failed to push them across the Cuito River before 30 November deadline, thus ending Operation Moduler and beginning Operation Hooper.
 FAPLA forces would later withdraw westward from the Chambinga heights taking up positions around Tumpo.